mcaceresb/stata-gtools/README.md

 <small>(.) `gregress` and `gpoisson` do not aim to mimic all the
 functionality of any given command; they computes a linear or poisson regression by group, optionally with weights, one-way or nested clusters, and/or high-dimensional fixed effects.
-Rolling regressions, weights, and multi-way cluster SE are planned for the next point release.</small>
+Rolling regressions and multi-way cluster SE are planned for the next point release.</small>

 <small>(-) `fastxtile` from egenmisc and `astile` were benchmarked against
 `gquantiles, xtile` (`fasterxtile`) using `by()`.</small>